Code-Institute-Submissions/flask_book_review/readme.md

 ### Acknowledgements
 * Feedback from mentor: Dick Vlaanderen:
     - Advised using pagination
-* Online tutorial from Pretty printed for pagination
+* Pagination: Online tutorial from Pretty printed and assistance from Slack member Shane Muir.
 * Tutorials from CodingEntrepreneurs:
     - Introduction to a 'confirm' alert window:
         - I adapted this to work for my project whereby users are sent a confirm alert.